Errors within promises are extremely easy to handle. For the purposes of intercepting them, it's enough to call the catch

 // errno: -2, code: 'ENOENT', syscall: 'open', path: 'unknownfile' }

-, in turn, returns a promise, which allows the code to recover from errors and continue the chain.
-It's quite normal to write code that looks like a chain, in which then
+returns a promise, which allows the code to handle the error and continue the chain.
+It's quite normal to write code that looks like a chain where then

 and catch